wendlers/mpfshell/README.md

 ## Shell Usage

 __Note:__ Since version 0.7.1, the shell offers caching for file and directory names.
-To enable caching, add the `--cache` flag on the command line.
+It is now enabled by default.
+To disable caching, add the `--nocache` flag on the command line.

 Start the shell with: